Producer: David Shiverick

 David partnered with Richard Case, the winemaker responsible for Pertuisane, among others, who has specialized in making wine in this difficult terrain for years.
 Of the land purchased, Grenache is the predominant grape, however, the property also has small parcels of Carignan, Grenahe Gris, and Carignan Blanc.
 All the vines are at least 100 years old and yields are miniscule at about ¼ ton per acre.

+All fruit comes from the Trompetaire vineyard.
 The age of the vines and ruggedness of the land make mechanized viticulture impossible.
 All of the vineyards are farmed organically and the gobelet vines are harvested by hand.
 Work in the cellar is also very minimalist with aging in demi-muid and no fining or filtration.